happyhacker-fun/middlewares/README.md

-## Decide when to retry when guzzle response is not OK
+## Decide whether to retry when guzzle response is not OK

 A service of 100 percent availability does not exist.
 So we must decide when to retry when a failure occurs.